HackersCardgame/Shrink-Disorder-Tarot/README.md

 Rückseite ist im Ordner: Back

-May this repository be under Creative Commons by-nc-sa stehen and may these be broken in case kids and jounger people can be protected by changing the License
+May this repository be under Creative Commons by-nc-sa and may these be broken, in case kids and jounger people can be protected by changing the License

 https://creativecommons.org/licenses/by-nc-sa/4.0/